nickzoum/EzGoogleMap/README.md

 ## Intro

-This is a simple javascript & css plugin that allows you to more easily use google maps markers You can also see how the code works under in the <a href="https://github.com/nickzoum/EzGoogleMap/tree/master/example" target="_blank">example folder</a>
+This is a simple javascript & css plugin that allows you to more easily use google maps markers.
+You can also see how the code works under in the <a href="https://github.com/nickzoum/EzGoogleMap/tree/master/example" target="_blank">example folder</a>

 ## What's included